wizfactor/SpongyCastleCryptoDemo/README.md

 A simple Android implementation of an AES encryption/decryption using SpongyCastle's API.
 This app implements the following technologies:

-1. AES symmetric encryption
+1. AES symmetric encryption with CBC mode of operation
-2. SHA-256 for converting a user input passcode into a 256-bit AES key
+2. 256-bit keys are randomly generated
 3. PKCS7 Padding

 Please note some current caveats with the application: